 Since we can generally expect such weather conditions before December 15, it is highly recommended that you equip your vehicle with winter tires before then.

-CAA-Québec recommends that the tread depth be at least 4.8 mm (6/32 in) when the tires are installed.
+For better traction, the tread depth of your tires must be at least 4.8 mm (6/32 in) when they are installed.

 Even though legislation allows for the use of tires with a tread depth of only 1.6 mm (2/32 in), below 4.8 mm (6/32 in) you may be compromising your safety.